MIC-DKFZ/MITK-Diffusion/README.md

 MITK Diffusion
 ==============

 Copyright © German Cancer Research Center (DKFZ), [Division of Medical Image Computing (MIC)](https://www.dkfz.de/en/mic/index.php).
-PPlease make sure that your usage of this code is in compliance with the code [license](https://github.com/MIC-DKFZ/MITK-Diffusion/blob/master/LICENSE.txt).
+Please make sure that your usage of this code is in compliance with the code [license](https://github.com/MIC-DKFZ/MITK-Diffusion/blob/master/LICENSE.txt).

 The MITK Diffusion application [[1,2]](#References) offers a selection of image analysis algorithms for the processing of diffusion-weighted MR images.
 It encompasses the research of the Division of Medical Image Computing at the German Cancer Research Center (DKFZ).